• Home

 How to Make Homemade Pumpkin Pie Spice Mix

-I use a ratio of 1 part cloves, 2 parts ginger, 2 parts nutmeg, and 6 parts cinnamon to make my homemade pumpkin pie spice mix recipe.
-I have a pumpkin pie spice mix recipe with measurements below.
-You can double or triple it if you wish.
+I make my homemade pumpkin pie spice mix using a ratio of 1 part cloves, 2 parts ginger, 2 parts nutmeg, and 6 parts cinnamon.
+I have a pumpkin pie spice mix recipe below with actual measurements.

 Once you are familiar with the ratios, you can easily wing it by adding a bit of this and that until your spices equal the quantity the recipe calls for.